-The number of people looking for wheat alternatives that are naturally gluten-free is growing right alongside the rising incidence of Celiac disease and gluten intolerance.
+The number of people looking for wheat alternatives that are naturally gluten-free due to preference or wheat allergy is growing right alongside the rising incidence of Celiac disease and gluten intolerance.

-Luckily, there are alternative gluten-free grains available to consumers.
+The desire and need for a gluten-free diet has skyrocketed but luckily, there are plenty of alternative gluten-free grains available to consumers.
 These ancient grains, which originate from countries in Africa and South America, have fed people for thousands of years, and are high in nutrients such as protein, vitamins, and minerals.

 So what is an “ancient grain?”
 There’s no exact definition, according to the Whole Grains Council.
 However, they’re generally considered to be grains that have been passed down through the millennium intact and have not been hybridized as wheat has.